breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 1. **Talk to your spouse, partner and family:** You need a break from almost everything, we know life it's challenging enough already to be adding more responsibilities, but this is only for a short period of your time.
 Rewards are endless.
 Everyone needs to fall inline!
 Try opening up the most time you can, having a private desk to work without distraction, etc. Your home has to be in sync with this moment of your life.

-2. **Talk to your boss:** You may need a few extra hours, weekend time, etc. Be smart about it or he/she could sabotage it because he is afraid of loosing you.
+2. **Talk to your boss:** You may need a few extra hours, weekend time, etc. Be smart about it or he/she could sabotage it because he is afraid of losing you.

-3. **Don't miss class:** Missing classes is our biggest concern, we are very concerned about attendancy because it has show that is the #1 deterrent to your motivation, missing two classes in a row is the perfect storm.
+3. **Don't miss class:** Missing classes is our biggest concern, we are very concerned about attendancy because it has shown that is the #1 deterrent to your motivation, missing two classes in a row is the perfect storm.
 You will need to have 1-on-1 mentoring and double the hours thru that week to avoid staying behind.

 4. **Get involved:** Just coming to class will not be enough, humans are beautiful emotional creatures, information attaches better to your brain when you are engaged, emotional, coming to events and study groups, publicly speaking about it, etc.